QMNC Calabash Cafe

 After the film, our conversation will explore:

 Don’t miss it!
-This film explores concepts central to QMNC’s priorities, particularly Priority 1, the Midwifery Model of Care.
+This Spanish-language film (with English Subtitles) explores concepts central to QMNC’s priorities, particularly Priority 1, the Midwifery Model of Care.

 Registration is free for QMNC members.